mvelado/24-262-Crane-Project/index.md

 <center>Design II</center>
 ![Image](/addsupp.png){: .center-image }

-Overall, if we hadn't applied the concepts we picked up over Stress Analysis, we would have struggled a lot more to make our crane work.
-Our knowledge fo the concepts of torsion, and bending came in use a lot, especially for our design since it was a very direct approach, as I mentioned before, essentially a cantaliver beam.
+The concepts we learned throughout the semester in Stress Analysis helped us immensely in designing our crane.
+Our knowledge of torsion and bending stress was critical to our success in this project.